pyxem/kikuchipy/doc/tutorials/index.rst

 sections covering specific topics.

 For shorter examples, see our :doc:`/examples/index`.
-For descriptions of the functions, modules, and objects in kikuchipy, see the :doc:`reference </reference/index>`.
+For descriptions of the functions, modules, and objects in kikuchipy, see the :doc:`/reference/index`.

 The tutorials are live and available on MyBinder: